loomio/loomio-docs/en/src/guides/board_processes/index.md

 #### Confirm
 A great way to confirm everyone is prepared for the meeting is to use an **Opt-in** poll.
 Ask people to confirm they have read the agenda and meeting papers, and are coming to the meeting.

 A Loomio poll lets everyone know that something is happening and their response is required.
-It adds that extra level of participation and encouragement to read and prepare for the meeting.
+It adds that extra level of participation and an encouragement to read and prepare for the meeting.
 Members can also leave a comment when responding.

 ![](meeting_agenda_1.png#width-90)

 ### Find a time for meeting
+Finding a time to meet can be a frequent headache for many administrators.

+#### On Loomio
 If you have not yet set a date and time for the meeting or you need to find a time for a future meeting, you can use **Time poll**.

 Time poll makes it easy to see everyone's availability and find the best time, reducing time and energy needed for this common admin task.

-Great for people in different timezones - they will see dates and times localized in their time zone.
+Members in different time zones will see dates and times localized in their time zone.

 ![](timepoll_vote.png#width-90)

-When the Time poll closes, choose the best time and send an outcome notification with calendar invitation, for members to add to their calendar.
+When the Time poll closes, choose the best time and send an outcome notification with a calendar invitation, so members can add the meeting to their calendar.

 ### Sign off minutes
-Approving or ratifying minutes is standard practice for formal meetings and good practice for most meetings.
+Approving or ratifying minutes is standard practice for formal meetings and good practice for all meetings.

+Minutes provide a record of the meeting, key points raised during discussion, results of decisions and how people voted.
+They include the actions agreed and the person(s) responsible, and are often the starting point for the next meeting.

+Minutes are valuable as a reminder for people present, helpful for those absent and a record to consult in case of conflict.

+#### On Loomio

 Post the minutes in the Loomio meeting thread within a few days of the meeting and invite participants to approve.
 This keeps the minutes relevant and fresh in member's minds and is a great way to remind members of their actions.
 It also saves some time during your meeting.